SRCH2/srch2-ngn/documentation/docs/advanced.md

 }
 ```

-Note that in the *DatabaseHelper* *onCreate(SQLiteDatabase db)* method the table is created.
-It
-is necessary that the table be created before *SRCH2Engine.onResume()* is called, or the table will
-not be able to be found and *IllegalStateException* will be thrown.

 This is all it takes to the connect the database's 'library' table to the SRCH2 search server.
 Now the
-SRCH2 search server will automatically have an index representing this table and automatically update the
+SRCH2 search server will generate an index representing this table and automatically update the
 index to reflect any changes in that table's data content.

 **There are three important notes** that must be taken into consideration when incorporating a SQLite database